On the sign patterns of entrywise positivity preservers in fixed dimension: Log-supermodularity of strictly totally positive matrix minors

-Note that we are generalizing slightly the usual notion of a minor by allowing $I,J$ to have non-trivial ordering, so the ordering of the rows and columns of the minor $A_{I,J}$ may differ from that of the original matrix $A$.
+Note that we are generalizing slightly the usual notion of a submatrix by allowing~$I,J$ to have non-trivial ordering, so the ordering of the rows and columns of the submatrix $A_{I,J}$ may differ from that of the original matrix $A$.
 We say that $A$ is \emph{strictly totally positive} if one has

 for any increasing $I,J \in [n]^k_<$, i.e.~by the alternating nature of the determinant,

 Given two tuples $I = (i_1,\dots,i_k)$, $J = (j_1,\dots,j_k)$ of real numbers, we may define their meet

 and join